DataDog/datadog-static-analyzer-circleci-orb/README.md

 ## Overview

-Run a Datadog Static Analysis test in your CircleCI workflows.
+Run a Datadog Static Analysis job in your CircleCI workflows.

 ## Setup